 Building a Future

-Our priority now is helping Father Katete, Director of the Anglican Street Children’s Programme, to build a new school in Tembwe District, Chama.
-It will be a much-needed secondary school and it has the full support of the community, Chief Tembwe, District and Provincial leaders.
-The girls in this area currently face a future of little or no education beyond basic school and there is still a prevalence of the traditional practice of child marriage.
+Our priority now is helping the people of Chama – in partnership with the Anglican Street Children’s Programme – to build the first secondary girls’ school in the District.
+This is a much-needed secondary school and it has the full support of the community, Chief Tembwe, District and Provincial leaders.
+The girls in this area currently face a future with little or no access to education beyond primary school and there is still a prevalence of early pregnancies and the traditional practice of child marriage.
 The area is so remote that most NGOs have found it very difficult to deliver help to the people.

 We are looking for donations, offers of expertise, sponsorship, and partnerships to help build this school and open it.
-The new school will ultimately provide between 1000 and 1500 places for vulnerable girls and orphans, but there is much more to do.
+The new school will ultimately provide a safe environment and education for 1000-1500 vulnerable girls and orphans, but there is much more to do.
 We want to complete the initial stage of construction, so the school can open to the first intake of 100-200 girls in Grade 8 in January 2020.
 The school will then be completed in yearly stages.
 We therefore need your help to:

 - Build a science laboratory

-- Obtain equipment for the school, such as textbooks, library books, pencils, crayons, blackboards, desks, tables, chairs, etc.
+- Obtain equipment for the school, such as textbooks, library books, pencils blackboards, desks, chairs, etc.

 The Zambian government is helping.
-It has built the first tarred road into the district.
-This allows access to the villages for the first time during the rains and has dramatically improved supply logistics.
+It has built the first tarred road into the district, which gives access to the villages for the first time during the rains and has dramatically improved supply logistics.
 They have opened a small hospital in Chama boma and opened a small clinic staffed by nurses in Tembwe.
-The Ministry of Education have agreed to supply teaching staff, build staff housing and support the school.
-The Village Chief, local people and the MP for the area are also very supportive of the school and Father Katete’s view is that the Chief and the local people’s contribution should help reduce costs by 30%.
+The Ministry of Education have agreed to supply teaching staff, build staff housing and pay staff wages.
 COMACO, a conservation agriculture company, are also helping the small-scale local farmers with their rice production and we are looking for ways to find new markets for this crop, to help boost the local economy.
 The community are making the bricks from river sand and water and supplying manual labour for free and other help has been offered.
 The road construction company will dig the fish tanks, if we provide fuel.

 Please help us to make this school possible.